PagerDuty/security-training/docs/for_everyone/index.md

 > Here are the credits for all the images used throughout this training material.

 ---

+!!!question "Spotted a Problem?"
+    Security is hard, and we're not perfect.
+There may be mistakes or misunderstandings in this training material.
+If you find a problem, please help us correct it!
+This project is [open-source on GitHub](https://github.com/pagerduty/security-training) and we appreciate all friendly contributions.

 *[SRE]: Site Reliability Engineering
 *[NDA]: Non-Disclosure Agreement